Hi. I’m Lora Inak and my debut novel Unspoken Rules is out now.

 Unspoken Rules is about walking the tightrope between being Australian and being of your birthplace (or the birthplace of your parents).
 If you, like around 35% of Australians including me, are born in another country (or perhaps your parents and grandparents were) then this is a story that will hopefully resonate with you.

 For a synopsis of Unspoken Rules, click here.

-To read my latest blog post, Fortune in a Cup, click here.
+To read my latest blog post, The Thread of Culture and Religion, click here.

 I started my writing journey with a junior fiction book call Celia Snoop the Fairy Tale Detective and the Icelandic Trolls.
 The idea came to me on a train journey between Bergen and Oslo in Norway during my honeymoon.
 Trolls are big in Scandinavia and I caught Troll Fever.